oidc-sweden/specifications/swedish-oidc-profile.md

 * `mime_type` - The MIME type of the supplied message.
 This profile defines two possible values that are `text/plain` (where `;charset=UTF-8` is an implicit condition) and `text/markdown`<sup>2</sup>.
 If no value is given for this field, `text/plain` MUST be assumed.
+Other profiles MAY add support for additional MIME types.

 The OpenID Provider MUST display the message matching the user interface locale that is in use.
 If no message matches that current locale, the OP MAY choose not to display any message, or select a message from the client provided map.

+An OpenID Provider MUST refuse to display a message if it does not support a given MIME type.

 Should a message contain illegal characters, or any other constructs not accepted by the provider, the OP MAY choose not to display the message, or filter the message before displaying it.